steshaw/shelly/README.md

 bash <(curl -s https://raw.githubusercontent.com/steshaw/shelly/main/scripts/shelly-bootstrap)
 ```

 This downloads this repo and links my dotfiles.
-Open a new terminal.

 Stop right here for a minimal setup, or install packages for a complete
 setup.